 Open the Task Manager by pressing Ctrl + Shift + Esc at the same time.
 You can also right-click on your taskbar and select Task Manager.

 You won’t be using Task Manager but you need it to be open.

 Keep an eye on your screen to see if Task Manager flickers.
 If so, and it flickers with everything else it’s most likely that it is a display driver.

 If the Task Manager does not flickers with everything else it could be due to an application.
-3 Applications have been identified by Microsoft; Norton AntiVirus, iCloud, and IDT Audio.
-Try updating them to the latest version.
+3 Applications have been identified by Microsoft and try to update them to the latest version: